Scottish philosophy: Natural philosophy

+The invention of the logarithmic tables by Protestant John Napier (1550-1617) allowed the development of the sciences, or natural philosophy, while significant contributions to science were made by other Scots such as James Gregory (1638-1675), Robert Sibbald (1641-1722) and Archibald Pitcairne (1652-1713).
+Scottish soldier Robert Moray (1609-1673) was a member of the Royal Society and a Freemason Alexander Bruce, 2nd Earl of Kincardine (1629–1681) was also a member of the Royal Society and a Freemason.
+Gregory made a telescope.
+Bruce collaborated with Dutch natural philosopher Christiaan Huygens in developing a marine pendulum clock.

+Cartesianism

 In the second half of the 17th century, Scottish universities developed their own form of Cartesianism, influenced in large part by Reformed Scholasticism of the first half of the 17th century.
-Mention of Descartes first appeared in the graduation theses by regent Andrew Cant for Marischal College, the University of Aberdeen in 1654.
+Mention of Descartes first appeared in the graduation theses by regent Andrew Cant (c.1626–1685) for Marischal College, the University of Aberdeen in 1654.
 Cartesianism was very successful in Scottish universities.
 Until the end of the 1660s, the universities gradually incorporated occasional Cartesianism themes into the scholastic structure of the curriculum.
 Later, in the 1670s the curriculum was consolidated and structured according to the order of exposition of the new philosophy.

 18th century

 Scottish philosophy of this time overlaps with the period of Scottish Enlightenment.
-The Enlightenment was a period of rapid expansion of knowledge in all academic disciplines not limited to philosophy.
 Scottish philosophers of this time were extensively studied.
-The prominent ideas of this century include aesthetics, moral philosophy, natural law, rhetoric, common sense philosophy, etc.
+The prominent ideas of this century include natural law, moral philosophy, aesthetics, and common sense philosophy.

+The three 'classic' British empiricists in the early modern era were English philosopher John Locke (1632–1704), Irish philosopher George Berkeley (1685–1753), and the Scottish David Hume (1711–1776).
+The term "British empiricism" refers to the philosophical tradition in Britain that was epitomised by these thinkers.

+A heavy influence on British empiricism and the Enlightenment was the work of natural philosopher Sir Isaac Newton (1643–1727) and his philosophy of Newtonianism.
+Newton published his Philosophiæ Naturalis Principia Mathematica in 1686, which included his laws of motion, introducing classical mechanics in physics.
+Child prodigy Colin Maclaurin (1698–1746) helped to popularize Newton in Scotland.
+George Turnbull (1698–1748) believed Newtonianism should influence moral philosophy.

+After Berkeley, who was a subjective idealist, metaphysics was temporarily abandoned in all of Britain, with the exception of James Burnett (1714–1799).